lbke/ssr-theory/readme.md

 Request-time rendering does this for every HTTP request.

 Build-time rendering does this in advance, at build-time, for a handful of precomputed HTTP requests.
-Then, when an HTTP request is received, the server will simply return the right rendered page:
+Then, when an HTTP request is received, the server will simply return the right rendered page.
+Build-time rendering is simply the introduction of a preliminary, optional step:

-0. Precompute the pages for various requests (see steps above)
+0. Prerender the pages for various requests (see steps above)
-2. For a given request, pick the right page
+1. Same as above (select the right template)
+2. Return the pre-rendered content (no need for an additional computation)
+3. Render the page, by feeding the page template with the right props.

 #### Formally